 Contacts offer an alternative to wearing glasses for improving your sight.
 With help from your local ophthalmologist, you can choose the contacts best suited to your visual needs.
 Certain eye conditions may require you to use hard to fit contacts to improve your sight.
 These FAQs from Fishman and Sheridan Eye Care Specialists in Leesburg, Eustis, and Clermont explain more about hard to fit contacts and who can benefit from their use.

 What does “hard to fit” mean when it comes to contacts?

 If you’re hard to fit, it means you have certain eye conditions that make standard soft contact lenses insufficient in correcting your sight.
 You can, however, use special hard to fit contacts that your Leesburg ophthalmologist can provide.

-What conditions require the use of hard to fit contacts?
+What eye conditions require hard to fit contacts for improved sight?

-What are some common types of hard to fit contacts?
+What are some examples of hard to fit contacts?

-See Our Eye Doctor in Leesburg, FL, for Hard to Fit Contacts
+See Our Leesburg, Eustis, Clermont Ophthalmologist for Hard to Fit Contacts

 For help in selecting the perfect contact lenses for you, contact Fishman and Sheridan Eye Care in Leesburg at 352-360-2301, Eustis at 352-360-2301 or Clermont at 352-360-2301.